danielabar/meblog/src/markdown/rails-kafka-consumer.md

 # 123
 ```

-Great it's working!
-But we're not quite ready to ship...
+Great it's working, let's ship it!
+Not so fast...

 ## What Could Go Wrong?